JuliaLang/www_old.julialang.org/blog/_posts/2017-04-18-offset-arrays.md

 Notice that in this case, it returned an `OffsetArray` so that the values in the result align properly with the original array.

-# A final example: Fourier transforms
+## A final application: Fourier transforms

 There are many more things you can do with custom indices.
 As one last illustration, consider the